jhgoodwin/codecamp-2019-10-05/SeniorContributor.md

 - Forward Progress
 - Claim vs Reality

-Do I need a Tips/Guidelines/If-Then-When section?
+## Swaps

+- We never ... --> How can we ...
+- Cube-life ... -> Who can introduce ...
+- Confusion ... --> I propose ...

 ## Cautionary Tales

-- Painting Cabinets Story
+- Painting Cabinets
-- Mobile Team Selection Story
+- Mobile Team Selection
--
+- Point of Care Upgrades